 Alcohol and Male Reproductive Health

-- Research demonstrates that heavy alcohol intake (more than seven drinks weekly) reduces semen volume, antioxidant enzymes in semen, testosterone, follicular stimulating hormone, and luteinizing hormone while increasing estrogen.
+- Research demonstrates that heavy alcohol intake (more than seven drinks weekly) may reduce semen volume, antioxidant enzymes in semen, testosterone, follicular stimulating hormone, and luteinizing hormone while increasing estrogen.
 However, a moderate alcohol intake (less than 7 units per week) showed no changes.

 - Another review found similar results: chronic alcohol consumption is associated with poor semen quality because of its impacts on oxidative stress, hormone regulation, and DNA integrity.

-- A third study showed that alcohol affects fertility in men by impairing Sertoli cells, which play a role in sperm maturation.
+- A third study suggested that alcohol may affect fertility in men by impairing Sertoli cells, which play a role in sperm maturation.

 - Researchers found that alcoholic men had significantly lower levels of sperm counts, semen volume, motility, and numbers of healthy sperm.